cv-jags/poc-filter/README.md

 $ mvn spring-boot:run
 ```

-The server will be ready in http://localhost/media
+The filter service will be available in http://localhost:8080/media

 ### Technologies Reference List